Adekabang/DigitalID/README.md

 -   **Backend:** Test API endpoints using Postman or curl.
 -   **Oracle:** Test verification flows with the mock KYC provider.
 -   **Integration:** Use the demo app to test the full authentication flow.
+-   **Verification Flow:** Use the test-api-flow.sh script to test the complete verification process.

+## Documentation

+- **VERIFICATION_FLOW.md** - Detailed explanation of the verification process
+- **KODING.md** - Development roadmap and feature status
+- **oracle/docs/kyc-integration-guide.md** - Guide for integrating KYC providers with the Oracle
+- **backend/docs/swagger.json** - Backend API documentation in OpenAPI format
+- **backend/docs/integration-examples/** - Integration examples for third-party platforms